+The term of the amended Williams Agreement is for a period of one year, unless terminated sooner by any of the parties under the terms and conditions contained in the amended Williams Agreement.
+If the amended Williams Agreement is not terminated by any of the parties, the term may be renewed for a further one year period at the option of T.M.
+Williams (Row), Ltd., on substantially the same terms and conditions, by giving three months notice in writing to the Company.
 During the year ended December 31, 2014, the Company entered into an agreement with Jayska Consulting Ltd. and Mr. J. M. Williams, Chief Executive Officer of the Company for the provision of services of Mr. J. M. Williams as Marketing director of the Company.
 The Consulting agreement provides for a consultancy payment of GBP£5,000 per month payable in arrears.
-In addition, during the year ended December 31, 2014, entered into an agreement with LVA Media Inc. and Mr. J. M. Williams, for the provision of services of Mr. J. M. Williams as

-Chief Executive Officer of Shoal Games Ltd. The Consulting agreement provides for a consultancy payment equaling of 2.5% of the monthly social bingo business with a minimum of \$7,500 and a maximum of \$25,000 per month.
+In addition, during the year ended December 31, 2014, the Company entered into an agreement with LVA Media Inc. and Mr. J. M. Williams, for the provision of services of Mr. J. M. Williams, for the provision of services of Mr. J. M. Williams as Chief Executive Officer of Shoal Games Ltd. The Consulting agreement provides for a consultancy payment equaling of 2.5% of the monthly social bingo business with a minimum of \$7,500 and a maximum of \$25,000 per month.